 2. Enables remote work

 Gone are the days that employees need to collect and shuffle through piles of papers and documents.
 Nowadays, On-Cloud ERP helps you to manage and access data in real-time through a web browser or mobile application, which only requires a secure and stable internet connection.
 This system enables employees to work flexibly and fast even if they work from home.

 3. Performs high security

 Whether On-Premise ERP or On-Cloud ERP, both solutions provide a great way to protect all data.
 With On-Premise ERP, the system is easy to maintain and manage since it stores data on an internal server.
-While with On-Cloud ERP, it automatically backups data globally and distributed it across multiple servers, ensuring a great possibility of immediate and complete recovery if disaster strikes.
+While On-Cloud ERP automatically backups data globally and distributed it across multiple servers.
+This ensures a great possibility of immediate and complete recovery if disaster strikes.
 Moreover, a strong cyber security system from your Cloud Service Provider can support protect the data against cyber-attacks to keep customers’ data safe.

 4. Ease of access and use of data

 ERP system is designed to be used by everyone in the organization.
 It makes data easy to share, manage, and consolidate across all departments in the entire organization using a standard system.

 Workplaze ERP system is designed to increase the efficiency of an organization’s work processes.
 Whether the organization is small or large, it can take full advantage of consolidating data through a single system.
 This allows all departments to easily access and utilize data across teams and departments even offsite work.
 ERP system also helps to eliminate redundant work processes.